GraphMend: Code Transformations for Fixing Graph Breaks in PyTorch 2: Evaluation

+We evaluate \textsc{GraphMend} on real-world models that exhibit graph breaks.
+Our goals are to quantify (i) how often \textsc{GraphMend} removes fixable breaks, (ii) the end-to-end improvement after those fixes, and (iii) what determines the magnitude of improvement. \paragraph{\textbf{Experimental Setup}} We implement GraphMend using the Jaseci framework~\cite{JAC_CAL,jac_OSP}.
+We compare the original, unmodified model under standard PyTorch 2 with TorchInductor~\cite{pyotrch2} as the backend against the same model with GraphMend enabled.
+Experiments use NVIDIA RTX 3090, A40, and H100 GPUs under identical configurations.
+We use PyTorch 2.12, Transformers 4.52.4, CUDA 12.6 and Triton 3.7 versions for all experiments.
+We capture each fused region into a CUDA Graph~\cite{gray2019cudagraphs}.
+Each CUDA Graph is replayed with a single launch to isolate GPU execution time when profiling graph breaks.

-To construct our benchmark, we (1) randomly sample 65 Hugging Face~\cite{huggingface2025} models spanning diverse architectures and task categories; (2) identify models that trigger FX graph breaks; and (3) retain the eight models with breaks for evaluation.
-Table~\ref{tab:benchmark} summarizes the resulting suite, including the number and causes of graph breaks and the total operator count.
-A similar methodology was used in prior works to construct benchmark suite \cite{pyotrch2}.
+\paragraph{\textbf{Benchmark Suite}} To construct our benchmark suite, we select 195 Hugging Face~\cite{huggingface2025} models covering the top 100 trending models, the top 30 by downloads, and 65 randomly sampled models spanning diverse architectures and task categories.
+Out of the 195 models, 27 (13.8\%) exhibit graph breaks.
+We retain all 27 models for evaluation.
+Table~\ref{tab:benchmark-merged} summarizes the resulting suite, including the number and causes of graph breaks per model.
+A similar methodology was used in prior work~\cite{pyotrch2}. \paragraph{\textbf{Profiling Methodology}} We profile the forward pass using PyTorch Profiler~\cite{pytorch_profiler}.
+For each model, we evaluate both the original and graph-break-fixed versions over 10 iterations: 1 cold-start iteration followed by 9 warm iterations.
+We report the latency of the first iteration as the cold-start latency and the mean latency across the nine subsequent iterations as the steady-state latency.
+The profiler records CPU, CUDA, and operator-level events, which we analyze using Chrome's trace viewer.